Military of the Ottoman Empire: Imperial Naval Engineering School

-The origin of the Naval Academy goes back to 1773, when Sultan Mustafa III's Grand Vizier and Admiral Cezayirli Gazi Hasan Pasha founded a naval school under the name of "Naval Engineering at Golden Horn Naval Shipyard".
+The origin of the Naval Academy goes back to 1773 when Sultan Mustafa III's Grand Vizier and Admiral Cezayirli Gazi Hasan Pasha founded a naval school under the name of "Naval Engineering at Golden Horn Naval Shipyard".
 François Baron de Tott, a French officer and advisor to the Ottoman military, was appointed for the establishment of a course to provide education on plane geometry and navigation.
 The course, attended also by civilian captains of the merchant marine, took place on board a galleon anchored at Kasimpaşa in Istanbul and lasted three months.
 The temporary course turned into a continuous education on land with the establishment of "Naval Mathematical College" in February 1776.
 With growing numbers of cadets, the college building at the naval shipyard was extended.
 On 22 October 1784 the college, renamed the "Imperial Naval Engineering School" (Mühendishâne-i Bahrî-i Hümâyûn), started its three-year education courses in the new building.
 From 1795 on, the training was divided into navigation and cartography for officers of the deck, and naval architecture and shipbuilding for naval engineers.
 In 1838 the naval school moved into its new building in Kasımpaşa.
 With the beginning (1839) of the reformation efforts, the school was renamed "Naval School" (Mekteb-i Bahriye) and continued to operate in Kasımpaşa for 12 years.
 Then it was relocated in 1850 to Heybeliada for the last time.
-During the Second Constitutional Era, an upgraded education system was adapted in 1909 from the Royal Naval Academy.
+During the Second Constitutional Era, an upgraded education system was adopted in 1909 by the Royal Naval Academy.